 22. General Description.
-Individuals enrolled in HIP receive the benefits described in STC 30 and 31 through a high-deductible managed care health plan and an account styled like a health savings account called a POWER Account described in STC 35.
-All enrollees will receive covered services through one of two delivery systems described in STC 26 below.
+Individuals enrolled in HIP receive the benefits described in paragraph 29 and 30 through a high-deductible managed care health plan and an account styled like a health savings account called a POWER Account described in paragraph 34.
+All enrollees will receive covered services through one of two delivery systems described in paragraph 25 below.
 Enrollees must also make specified contributions to their POWER Accounts as a condition of continued enrollment.
 These accounts will be used by enrollees to pay for the cost of health care services until the deductible is reached; however, preventive services up to a maximum amount will be exempt from this requirement.
-Once the deductible has been met, the HIP MCO or Enhanced Services Plan (described below) will provide coverage for medical services up to an annual maximum amount.
+Once the deductible has been met, the HIP MCO will provide coverage for medical services up to an annual maximum amount.